Mopane: Uses

 Mopane wood is one of southern Africa's heaviest, with an average density range of 0.990 to 1.230 g/cm3 at 12% moisture.
 (Note: Various sources quote various figures.
 Meier's Wood Database gives "average dried weight" as 1075 kg/m^{3} or 67.11 lb/cu.ft., close to the lower end of the range.
 A different source gives 1,200 kg/m^{3}, citing Goldsmith & Carter (1981). which is about 75 lb./cu. ft., which (after rounding down) matches the "76 (73–84) lb./cu. ft" air dry quoted elsewhere, and these are close to the high end of the range.) and is difficult to work because of its hardness.
 However it is also termite resistant making it one of the most preferred local timbers for construction, (Note: Seely [et al.](1992), p.
 33 apud (Hangula 1998)) and for this reason it has long been used for building houses and fences, as railway sleepers and as pit props.
 The termite-resistance and rich, reddish colouring also make it popular for parquet flooring.
 Outside Africa, mopane is gaining popularity as a heavy, decorative wood, its uses including aquarium bogwood ornaments, similarly as driftwood decor for terrariums or gardens, or bases for lamps or sculptures.

 It is also increasingly being used in the construction of musical instruments, particularly woodwind.
 Suitable quality African blackwood (Dalbergia melanoxylon), traditionally used for clarinets, is becoming harder to find.
 Mopane is fairly oily, seasons very well with few splits or shakes, and produces instruments of a warm, rich tone.
 Clarinets made of mopane are offered by the manufacturers Schwenk & Seggelke, Wurlitzer, F. Arthur Uebel and Buffet Crampon.

-Mopane twigs been traditionally used as a sort of tooth brush (chewing stick to clean teeth (Note: Mojeremane and Lumbile (2005) apud Cheikhyoussef et al. (2023).)), and the leaves for folk remedy in healing the wound after ritual extraction of teeth.
+Mopane twigs been traditionally used as a sort of tooth brush (chewing stick to clean teeth), and the leaves for folk remedy in healing the wound after ritual extraction of teeth.
 (Note: Malan & Owen-Smith (1974) apud van_Wyck&Gericke (2000) Also re-cited by Cheikhyoussef et al. (2023).)
 Various parts of the tree (seed, leaf, bark, root) are used in the traditional medicine of Southern African for a wide range of symptoms.

 The bark to make twine or rope and for tanning leather, (Note: Palmer and Pitman (1972) apud Cheikhyoussef et al. (2023).)
 (Note: Watt and Breyer-Brandwijk (1962).)
 The wood is also used to make charcoal (Note: Chidumayo (2000) apud Cheikhyoussef et al. (2023).) and for braai wood.